kubescape/kubescape/README.md

 ## Under the hood

 Kubescape uses [Open Policy Agent](https://github.com/open-policy-agent/opa) to verify Kubernetes objects against [a library of posture controls](https://github.com/kubescape/regolibrary).
+For images scanning, it uses [Grype](https://github.com/anchore/grype).

 By default, the results are printed in a console-friendly manner, but they can be:

-* exported to JSON or junit XML
+* exported to JSON, junit XML or SARIF
 * rendered to HTML or PDF
 * submitted to a [cloud service](docs/providers.md)